riyazahmed2005/web-scrap/README.md

 Web Scraping Project: Largest Companies in India (2023)

-This project demonstrates a Python script for web scraping to retrieve data about the largest companies in India for the year 2023 from a designated webpage.
-The script utilizes Python libraries such as requests, BeautifulSoup, and pandas for fetching, parsing, and structuring the data into a manageable format.
+This project demonstrates a Python script (industry_data.py) for web scraping to retrieve data about the largest companies in India for the year 2023 from the Wikipedia page "List of largest companies in India".
+The script utilizes Python libraries such as requests, BeautifulSoup, and pandas for fetching, parsing, and saving the data into a CSV file (industry.csv).

 Table of Contents
 1)Overview